rishabhxchoudhary/nextjs-portfolio/blogs/standered-dp-problems.md

 Link: https://cses.fi/problemset/task/1636

 Consider a money system consisting of n coins.
 Each coin has a positive integer value.
 Your task is to calculate the number of distinct ordered ways you can produce a money sum x using the available coins.

+Solution:
+- Here "distinct ordered ways" refers to counting the total number of different sequences or permutations of coins that can be used to produce the money sum x.

+- For example, if the coins are {2,3,5} and the desired sum is 9, there are 3 ways:
+   - 2+2+5
+   - 3+3+3
+   - 2+2+2+3

+- Let DP[i][j] = the number of distinct ordered ways to obtain the sum j using the first i coins.
+- Then DP[i][0] = 0 for all i.
+- Iterate over the coins from 1 to n.
+For each coin value c, iterate over the range from 1 to S.
+- For each value j in the range, update dp[i][j] by adding dp[i-1][j] (the number of ways to obtain the sum j without using the ith coin) and dp[i][j-c] (the number of ways to obtain the remaining sum (j-c) using the ith coin).
+- At the end, dp[n][x] will represent the total number of distinct ordered ways to produce the money sum x using the available coins.
+- We can actually reduce the space to linear by iterating over the coins first.

 ```CPP:
 int main()